zpl-ZhipingLuo/Zhiping01.github.io/README.md

 + Phase 3 study assessing the clinical benefit of isatuximab in patients with newly diagnosed multiple myeloma not eligible for transplant
 + Phase 3 study assessing the clinical benefit of isatuximab in patients with relapsed and/or refractory multiple myeloma
 + Phase 1/2 safety, preliminary efficacy and pharmacokinetic (PK) study of isatuximab in patients with advanced malignancies
-+ Phase 2 study of SAR439859 versus physician’s choice in premenopausal and postmenopausal locally advanced or metaststic ER-positive breast cancer
++ Phase 2 study of SAR439859 versus physician’s choice in premenopausal and postmenopausal locally advanced or metastatic ER-positive breast cancer
 + Phase 2 study comparing efficacy and safety of iGlarLixi in patients with type 2 diabetes mellitus)
 + Randomized, parallel-group comparison of SAR341402 to Novolog® in Audit patients with diabetes mellitus
 + Double-blinded, placebo-controlled study to evaluate the efficacy and safety of dupilumab in Chinese adult patients with moderate-to-severe atopic dermatitis